 In 1976, the newly formed Flathead County Park Board sent to the Montana State Land Board a recommendation that a 442-acre tract of state school trust land in Flathead County be classified as a natural area.
 The tract encompassed a large island (“the Big Island”) in the braided section of the Flathead River, at the confluence of the Flathead and Stillwater Rivers, and portions of near-by islands and mainland shore pieces.
 Flathead County committed to paying the state lease fee on the tract, and the County Park Board accepted responsibility for managing it as a natural area.
 The Land Board, accepted the recommendation.

-The Chair of the new Park Board, and one of the most energetic proponents of this project, had been Owen Sowerwine.
+The Chair of the new Park Board, and one of the most energetic proponents of this project, was Owen Sowerwine.
 Sowerwine had previously been a member of the State Land Board.
 He was well known in the Flathead as an avid outdoorsman, a dedicated conservationist, and a civic leader.
-The Land Board recommended that the new natural area be named after Owen Sowerwine, who had died in January 1975.
+The Land Board recommended that the new area be named after Owen Sowerwine, who had died in January 1975.
 A public hearing on the proposed designation was held in May 1976 in the Community Room of the Conrad National Bank in Kalispell.
 The public was enthusiastic and the designation process moved forward.
-In 1978 the State Land Board designated the parcel as class 4 land (for “natural area use”), and the Owen Sowerwine Natural Area was established.
+In 1978 the State Land Board designated the parcel as class 4 land (for “natural area use”), and Owen Sowerwine area was established.

 The official dedication ceremony took place September 9, 1978.
 An article in The Daily Inter Lake the following day begins: “It became official Saturday.
 A wild thicket enfolded in the coils of the Flathead and Stillwater Rivers is now protected under the name of Owen Sowerwine, the longtime Flathead Valley resident and conservationist who initiated the fight to preserve the area.”